Skip to content

 Azure DevOps Pipeline v2

-If you do not want each step of a Rapise test to be reported as test case in Azure DevOps use modified pipeline version:
+If you do not want each step of a Rapise test to be reported as a test case in Azure DevOps, use the modified pipeline version:

 azure-pipelines-summary.yml